joeberger/roboButton/README.md

 ### Build the Arduino Button

 1. Here are the major parts you will need: [Arduino RedBoard](https://www.sparkfun.com/products/12757) , a [Bluetooth Classic IC](https://www.sparkfun.com/products/12576), and a [Solid State Relay](https://www.sparkfun.com/products/10684)
 2. Here is [Schematic Diagram](./media/ArduinoButtonSchematic.pdf) of the Arduino Button.
-3. I'll include some cool pictures soon.
+3. Here is my first [Arduino Button Sample](./media/arduinoButtonSample.png).
+On the left is where you can plug in an appliance to be controlled by the button.
+The blue object in the foreground is the Estimote beacon.
+This particular beacon was cut open so I could replace the CR2477N battery.
+It only lasted about 8 months.

 ## World Domination